abtzpro/BassHunter/README.md

 BassHunter was designed for those that may need it.
 To hopefully bring peace of mind, and peace in general to the user.

+The original BassHunter was written in kotlin, but a python version has been added.

 BassHunter is developed by abtzpro, Adam R, and Hello Security